 Where is my Maine Disaster Relief Payment?

-For questions about the $285 Disaster Relief Program, click here to see if you were eligible.
+For questions about the $285 Disaster Relief Program.
 If you were eligible and have not received the payment, see FAQ #4 below.

 The Maine Disaster Relief Program was designed by the Legislature and Governor Mills to support Maine people who worked amid the pandemic, to be administered by Maine Revenue Services.
 Maine Revenue Services issued $285 Disaster Relief Payments to eligible Maine citizens from early November 2021 through April 2022.